cobilab/eagle/README.md

 <br>

 Search for **relative absent words (RAW)** in genomic sequences using a reference sequence.
-Currently, eagle runs on command line linux environment, building an image with patterns reporting the absent words regions as well as reporting the associated positions into a file.
+Currently, EAGLE runs on command line linux environment, building an image with patterns reporting the absent words regions as well as reporting the associated positions into a file.

 ## INSTALLATION ##